For Graduate Programs, see Academic Rules and Procedures for Graduate Programs.

-- Entering freshmen and sophomores with a score between 500 and 549 on the EEE, or its equivalent in TOEFL, must take ENG009 Remedial English, (zero credits), ENG101 English I, (3 credits), and ENG102 English II, (3 credits) before the sophomore-level English courses.
+- Entering freshman and sophomore students with a score between 500 and 549 on the EEE, or its equivalent in TOEFL, must take ENG009 Remedial English, (0 cr), ENG101 Academic English I, (3 cr), and ENG102 Academic English II, (3 cr) before the sophomore-level English courses.

-- Entering freshmen and sophomores with a score between 550 and 599 on the EEE, or its equivalent in TOEFL, must take 6 credits of English (ENG101 English I, and ENG102 English II), before taking the sophomore-level English courses.
+- Entering freshman and sophomore students with a score between 550 and 599 on the EEE, or its equivalent in TOEFL, must take 6 credits of English (ENG101 Academic English I, and ENG102 Academic English II), before taking the sophomore-level English courses.

 - Entering freshmen and sophomores with a score of 650 or higher on the EEE, or its equivalent in TOEFL, can take sophomore-level English courses directly.

-- Students passing ENG003 Intensive English III, with an average of C or above or the IECE, with a grade of C or above, are required to take ENG009 Remedial English, ENG101 English I, and ENG102 English II.
+- Students passing ENG003 Intensive English III, with an average of C or above, with a grade of C or above, are required to take ENG009 Remedial English, ENG101 Academic English I, and ENG102 Academic English II.

 L. Attendance Regulations and Make-up Policy